 Private investigators have access to a broad range of tools that aid in missing persons cases:

-There have been many cases where private investigators played key roles in reuniting families or solving long-standing mysteries.
+There have been many cases where private investigators played key roles in reuniting families or solving long standing mysteries.
 In one case, a woman hired a PI to find her sister who had disappeared 15 years prior.
 Through painstaking research and social media tracking, the investigator found the woman living under a new identity several states away.

 In another instance, a PI located a runaway teen within 72 hours by tracing her online interactions and working with local hotels and transit systems.